CAVE: Controllable Authorship Verification Explanations: Our Method

 \paragraph{\method's output format.} We show \method's prompt and a sample output in Table \ref{tab:promptandop}: we use a JSON-type output format where the linguistic features are keys; for each feature, the model has to provide an explanation and an intermediate output (YES/NO/MAYBE) that denotes whether this feature indicates shared authorship.
 Finally, the model has to provide a score from $0$ to $1$ which indicates its confidence that the documents have the \textit{same} author, and a YES/NO task label output.
 The output's JSON format enables us to easily parse the explanation into its different sub-steps in an automatic manner; given the complex nature of \av, this format is necessary for the downstream accessibility of the explanation, and its automatic evaluation.

 We use \method's prompt to generate silver rationales that are eventually filtered and used as training data for distillation into a smaller model. \fi

-We begin with prior work \promptav \cite{promptav} as a baseline.
-The \promptav approach starts with a set of linguistic features relevant to the \av task \cite{boenninghoff2019explainable}, e.g.\ writing style, sentence structure, tone of writing, punctuation/capitalization/abbreviation style, syntax/expressions/idioms used, etc. It incorporates these features in a prompt, asking an LLM to generate 1) an explanation that considers these features, and 2) a score from $0$ to $1$ that shows the model's confidence that the two documents were written by the \textit{same} author.
-In this work, we extend \promptav to improve the \textit{controllability} of the explanation's structure, and to enforce \textit{consistency} between the intermediate rationale steps, the predicted score and the predicted task label.
+To design \method's prompt, we started off by observing the strengths and weaknesses of prior prompting-based methods for \av explanations, \promptav \cite{promptav}, \textsc{Lip} \cite{lip}.
+The main strength of these prompts is their compilation of \av-relevant linguistic required for authorship analysis.
+The main weakness is the inaccessibility of their generated explanations towards automatic rationale quality evaluation\footnote{this is reinforced by these works reporting only task accuracy and no rationale quality metrics}.
+Further, human analyses (Appendix ref{app:cot-promptav}) of rationales generated by \promptav and \chot (chain-of-thought \citet{wei2022chain}, a baseline self-rationalization method also presented in \citet{promptav}) show that these rationales can be potentially \textit{inconsistent} with their final label, rendering them untrustworthy.

-We show \method's prompt and a sample output in Tables \ref{tab:prompt} and \ref{tab:promptandop}: we use a JSON-type output format where the linguistic features are keys; for each feature, the model has to provide an explanation and an intermediate output (YES/NO/MAYBE) that denotes whether this feature indicates shared authorship.
+We adopted \promptav as our base prompt, and performed several iterations of prompt engineering on \gptft alongside human analyses of rationale quality and downstream utility.
+Our final `\textbf{\method's prompt}' (Table \ref{tab:prompt}) generates a highly structured output rationale that can be easily decomposed for (1) verifying rationale-label consistency and (2) more accessible layman utility; \method's prompt retains all the linguistic features compiled by \promptav \cite{boenninghoff2019explainable}.
+As shown in Table \ref{tab:promptandop}, \method's outputs follow a JSON-type text format where the linguistic features are keys; for each feature, the model has to provide an explanation and an intermediate output (YES/NO/MAYBE) that denotes whether this feature indicates shared authorship.
 Finally, the model has to provide a score from $0$ to $1$ which indicates its confidence that the documents have the \textit{same} author, and a YES/NO task label output.
-The output's JSON format enables us to easily parse the explanation into its different sub-steps in an automatic manner; given the complex nature of \av, this format is necessary for the downstream accessibility of the explanation, and its automatic evaluation.
-We use \method's prompt to generate silver rationales that are filtered and used to train/distill a smaller model.
+The output's JSON format enables us to easily parse the explanation into its different sub-steps in an automatic manner; (re-iterating) this enables the downstream utility and automatic evaluation of the rationale.